Leon Sullivan

-Early Life
+Early life

 Born to Charles and Helen Sullivan in Charleston, West Virginia, he was raised in a small house on a dirt alley called Washington Court--one of Charleston's poorest communities.
 His parents divorced when he was three years old and he grew up an only child.
 At the age of twelve, he tried to purchase a Coca-Cola in a drugstore on Capitol Street.
 The proprietor refused to sell him the drink saying: "Stand on your feet, boy.
 You can't sit here."
 This incident inspired Sullivan's lifetime pursuit of fighting racial prejudice.

 Sullivan also attributed much of his early influence to his grandmother:

-As a teenager, Sullivan — who as an adult stood 6 ft 5 in tall — attended Garnet High School, a school for African Americans in Charleston, WV.
+As a teenager, Sullivan — who as an adult stood 6 ft 5 in tall — attended Garnet High School, a school for African Americans in Charleston, West Virginia.
 He received both a basketball and a football scholarship to West Virginia State College where, in 1940, he was initiated into the Tau chapter of Kappa Alpha Psi fraternity.
 A foot injury that ended his athletic career and scholarships forced Sullivan to pay for the remainder of his college by working in a steel mill.